lorainelab/integrated-genome-browser/README.md

 # To build and run IGB

-1. Install JDK 8 on your computer.
+1. Install JDK 21 on your computer.
 2. Install Apache mvn, required to build IGB.
 3. Clone the [team repository](https://bitbucket.org/lorainelab/integrated-genome-browser) to your desktop.
 4. Inside the local copy, check out the branch you wish to build.
 Review branch names to identify currently released version of IGB.
+The default branch is the main development branch.
 5. Build IGB using maven.
 Skip tests to save time.
 6. Run IGB using the run_igb script for your platform.

 ### Example:

 ```

 git clone https://bitbucket.org/lorainelab/integrated-genome-browser